mcmurtrycollege/mcmurtry-website-2.0/README.md

 Redesigned McMurtry Website from scratch.

 ## Important Notes
 If you are working on the client, and need a node module not normally included make sure to use `npm install <module_name> --save` inside the `client` directory.
+Otherwise,
-Otherwise, the module will be added to the node modules of the backend server (not what you want).
+the module will be added to the node modules of the backend server (not what you want).

 Also, please follow the folder structure set up.
 This can get very disorganized very fast if we are not careful.

 All __CSS__ files should go in `client/componentStyles`.

 All large __React Components__ (like full page templates) should be placed in `client/displays`.

 All smaller __React Components__ should be placed in `client/displays/components`.

+Finally, for __style__, please use 2 space tabs and no more than 80 characters per line.

 Follow the quick start below to get going!